 In managed-futures investing, the fund manager is responsible for creating a diversified portfolio of futures contracts that can cover a variety of asset classes, including:

-Fund managers can take different approaches in managing the various futures contracts in a portfolio.
+Fund managers can take different approaches to manage the various futures contracts in a portfolio.
 For example, some CTAs focus on systematic trend following in which they rely on technical analysis to spot pricing trends that have the potential to yield profits.
 Other CTAs might use algorithms or other discretionary methods to decide what to invest in and what position to take.

 The Pros of Investing in Managed Futures